Switch to English version

-Solar power was a source of income for 2.9% of private households in 2018 - solar energy in new buildings: every tenth new residential building primarily used solar thermal energy in 2019 - heating water in a climate-friendly way: solar thermal energy as secondary energy provided warm water in every fourth new residential building in 2019
+Solar power was a source of income for 2.9% of private households in 2018 – Solar energy in new buildings: Every tenth new residential building primarily used solar thermal energy in 2019 – Climate-friendly water heating: Solar thermal energy as a secondary energy source provided hot water in every fourth new residential building in 2019

-The weather records in Germany have never recorded as many hours of sunshine in the months of March, April and May as in spring 2020 - according to the German Weather Service, it was the sunniest spring since records began in 1951.
-The month of April in particular had around 294 hours of sunshine with plenty of sunshine and gave the share of photovoltaics in electricity feed-in in Germany top values overall.
-As the Federal Statistical Office (Destatis) reports, this was 17.2% in April 2020 and, together with wind power (24.2%), represented the largest part of the grid feed-in from renewable energy sources.
-In total, 55.6% of the total electricity volume was fed in from renewable energy sources.
+Weather records for Germany show more sunshine in the months of March, April, and May in spring 2020 than ever before – according to the German Weather Service, it was the sunniest spring since records began in 1951.
+April, in particular, boasted an abundance of sunshine with approximately 294 hours, resulting in record levels for the share of photovoltaics in Germany's electricity feed-in.
+As reported by the Federal Statistical Office (Destatis), this share reached 17.2% in April 2020, representing, along with wind power (24.2%), the largest portion of renewable energy feed-in to the grid.
+Overall, 55.6% of the total electricity generated was supplied by renewable energy sources.

 When sunlight is converted into electricity, it is called photovoltaics.
-The Fraunhofer Institute for Solar Energy Systems calculated for 2019 that photovoltaics covered 8.2% of gross electricity consumption in Germany with an electricity generation of 46.5 terawatt hours, while renewable energies totaled 43%.
-In addition to professional photovoltaic operators, private households or individuals who operate photovoltaic systems together (so-called citizen solar systems) can also feed solar energy into the grid and benefit from it.
+The Fraunhofer Institute for Solar Energy Systems calculated that in 2019, photovoltaics, with an electricity generation of 46.5 terawatt-hours, covered 8.2% of Germany's gross electricity consumption, while renewable energies as a whole accounted for 43%.
+In addition to professional photovoltaic operators, private households or individuals who jointly operate photovoltaic systems (so-called community solar power plants) can also feed solar energy into the grid and benefit from it.

-Since the proportion of house and land owners increases as the number of people in the household increases, the proportion of households with income from the sale of solar power also increases as the household size increases.
-While in 2018 only just under 1% of single-person households had income of this type, it was already 3.5% of two-person households and 6.3% of four-person households.
+As the number of people in a household increases, so does the percentage of homeowners, and consequently, the proportion of households with income from selling solar power also rises with increasing household size.
+While in 2018 only just under 1% of single-person households had this type of income, the figure was already 3.5% for two-person households and 6.3% for four-person households.

-The proportion of households that have income from the sale of solar power also increases as household net income increases: While 1.8% of households with a monthly net income of 2,600 to less than 3,600 euros had this type of income, the proportion was in households with a net income from 5,000 to less than 7,500 euros at 7.3%.
+Even with increasing net household income, the proportion of households that have income from the sale of solar power also increases: While 1.8% of households with a monthly net income of 2,600 to under 3,600 euros had this type of income, the proportion was 7.3% for households with a net income of 5,000 to under 7,500 euros.

-One in ten new residential buildings predominantly uses solar thermal energy as a heat source
+One in ten new residential buildings primarily uses solar thermal energy as a heat source

-If sunlight is not converted into electricity but into heat, this is known as solar thermal energy.
+When sunlight is converted into heat rather than electricity, this is called solar thermal energy.
 In residential buildings, this can be used for heating or hot water preparation.
-In 2019, the proportion of newly completed residential buildings that convert solar energy into heat and use it primarily for heating and hot water preparation was 9.7%.
+In 2019, 9.7% of newly completed residential buildings converted solar energy into heat and used primarily for heating and hot water preparation.

-An evaluation of the residential buildings completed last year by type of energy shows that solar thermal energy as the primary use of energy for heating living spaces is currently of minor importance (0.6%).
-Only 600 of 108,071 of the completed residential buildings use this renewable energy for heating.
-However, solar energy is more important in hot water preparation: in 9.2% of new residential buildings, solar thermal energy is used as the primary type of energy for heating water and is therefore third in terms of primary use (only environmental thermal energy and gas are used more often).
+An analysis of residential buildings completed last year, categorized by energy type, shows that solar thermal energy is currently of minor importance for primary energy use in space heating (0.6%).
+Only 600 out of 108,071 completed residential buildings use this renewable energy source for heating.
+Solar energy, however, plays a more significant role in hot water preparation: in 9.2% of new residential buildings, solar thermal energy is used as the primary energy source for heating water, ranking third in primary use (only ambient heat and gas are used more frequently).

 Solar thermal energy as the most important secondary energy source for hot water preparation

-If more than one energy source is used in the building, solar thermal energy is usually used as additional (secondary) energy.
-With a share of 24.7%, it was the most important type of energy in secondary supply systems of new residential buildings in 2019.
-Compared to the previous year, the proportion decreased slightly (24.7% in 2019 compared to 25.7% in 2018).
+If more than one energy source is used in a building, solar thermal energy is usually employed as an additional (secondary) energy source.
+With a share of 24.7%, it was the most important energy type in secondary supply systems of new residential buildings in 2019.
+Compared to the previous year, the share was slightly lower (24.7% in 2019 compared to 25.7% in 2018).

-The use of solar thermal energy as a secondary energy source in new residential buildings has weakened somewhat in recent years.
-Five years ago, almost 30% of new residential buildings used solar thermal energy as a secondary energy source for hot water.
+The use of solar thermal energy as a secondary energy source in new residential buildings has declined somewhat in recent years.
+Five years ago, solar thermal energy was used as a secondary energy source for hot water preparation in almost 30% of new residential buildings.

 Solar power was a source of income for 2.9% of private households in 2018 – Solar energy in new buildings: every tenth new home in 2019 primarily used solar thermal energy – heating water in a climate-friendly way: In 2019, solar thermal as secondary energy provided hot water in every fourth new residential building